kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 ### Connect to your cluster

+If you don't have MongoDB shell installed yet, install it with one of the following commands:

+* **macOS:** `brew install mongodb/brew/mongodb-community-shell`

+* **Ubuntu GNU/Linux:** `sudo apt-get install mongodb`

 The first connection we should do will be to connect in a terminal, to test everything and make sure it works.
 If you want, you can skip this section, and go to the next, setting up MERN.

-1. Click `Choose a connection method` green button
+1. Click a green button called `Choose a connection method`

 2. Click Connect with the Mongo Shell

-3. Click the "I have the Mongo Shell installed" (since you should have that)
+3. Click the "I have the Mongo Shell installed"

 4. Look at `(2) Run your connection string in the command line`, and copy the command you see there.
 Depending on the command they give you, you might have to replace the `<password>` with the password you created when you created a MongoDB user, or you might have to enter it in after you run the command.